 - Bring More Storytelling

 Bringing a bit of storytelling into education doesn’t just enliven lessons: using stories improves student learning by emotionally engaging them with your content!
 Storytelling is a powerful tool for developing not just empathy but also understanding.
 Stories engage our empathy and help us create personal meaning, driving collaborative, empathic learning.
-Therefore, the more we incorporate storytelling into our education, the better we can teach complex skills like problem-solving, collaboration, and creativity.
+Therefore, with the use of AI tools like OpenAI and other ChatGPT alternatives, the more we incorporate storytelling into our education, the better we can teach complex skills like problem-solving, collaboration, and creativity.

 People don’t want to read through facts and figures.
 They want to hear engaging stories from real people.
 Successful companies rely on storytelling in their efforts to create educational content.
 People want to know that they are not alone.
 When you tell people their problems aren’t unique, that their issues are common, and that others have faced and solved similar issues, you open the door for trust.
 If a customer feels like you understand their situation and that there’s some common ground, it makes it easier for them to do business with you.

 - Reuse the Content and Make It Easy to Share

 The reason you want to repurpose content is that it increases the number of audiences you’re able to share it with.
 Everyone has a format of preference, and content that doesn’t fit the format of one audience member can be shared with other audiences.
 Content can almost always be repurposed and shared in a variety of other formats, such as podcasts, webinars, videos, infographics, translated documents etc. If a blog post is written, consider how it might serve a dual purpose by being repurposed as an infographic or podcast — where appropriate.